bruceCzK/vue-boobblock/README.md

   // autoplay.
 If true it overwrites the circular option to true
   autoplay: false,

+  // hasCover.
+If true the first item will become cover and be centered
+  hasCover: true,

   // page selector using upon initialize
   itemSelector: '.bb-item',